Thermalization of isolated quantum many-body system and the role of entanglement: Introduction

-\paragraph*{} In the last decade, experimental developments\cite{kinoshita,hofferberth,trotzky,chen,langen,langen1,islam} have made precise simulation of unitary evolution of many-body quantum systems and important experimental studies of thermalization possible, stimulating theoretical interest.
-Discussion about those theoretical works is beyond the scope of this paper, however, one can find those in \cite{rigol,rigol1,rigol2,rigol2008} and the references therein.
-A generic isolated many-body quantum system thermalize to a microcanonical distribution consistent with their energy density\cite{rigol2008}, and the experimental results are consistent with this fact.
-The mechanism behind this is the eigenstate thermalization, as prescribed by eigenstate thermalization hypothesis.
+In the last decade, experimental developments\cite{kinoshita2006quantum,hofferberth2007non,trotzky2012probing,cheneau2012light,langen2013local,islam2015measuring,langen1} have made precise simulation of unitary evolution of quantum many-body systems and important experimental studies of thermalization possible, stimulating theoretical interest.
+Discussion about those theoretical works is beyond the scope of this paper, however, one can find those in \cite{PhysRevLett.108.110601,rigol2008thermalization,PhysRevLett.125.070605,PhysRevLett.98.050405} and the references therein.
+A generic isolated quantum many-body system thermalizes to a microcanonical distribution consistent with their energy density\cite{rigol2008thermalization}, and the experimental results are consistent with this fact.
+The mechanism behind this is eigenstate thermalization, as prescribed by the \textit{eigenstate thermalization hypothesis}.
 Though ETH successfully describes the thermalization of a generic isolated system, integrable systems possessing extensive sets of non-trivial conserved quantities do not follow it.
-As a result, in general, integrable system do not thermalize\cite{rigol1}, rather they do equilibrate.
-To describe such intergrable systems after equilibration generalized Gibbs ensembles (GGEs) are used\cite{rigol2}.
+As a result, in general, integrable systems do not thermalize\cite{PhysRevLett.125.070605}, rather they do equilibrate.
+To describe such intergrable systems after equilibration generalized Gibbs ensembles (GGEs) are used\cite{PhysRevLett.98.050405}.
 In the last few years, a lot of research has been carried out to understand the thermalization of both integrable and non-integrable systems.
 However, what feature of many-body quantum system helps in quantum thermalization is not clear yet.
-Recently, experimental studies\cite{kaufman} with ultra-cold atoms have confirmed that entanglement\cite{Schrodinger,Werner,Horodecki} acts as a thermalizing agent in isolated quantum many-body systems.
-The confirmation comes from the simultaneous measurement of entanglement entropy\cite{neuman,nielsen} and thermal averages of observables of the sub-systems.
+Recently, experimental studies\cite{doi:10.1126/science.aaf6725} with ultra-cold atoms have confirmed that entanglement\cite{schrodinger1935gegenwartige,PhysRevA.40.4277,RevModPhys.81.865} may act as a thermalizing agent in isolated quantum many-body system.
+The confirmation comes from the simultaneous measurement of entanglement entropy\cite{von1955mathematical,nielsen} and thermal averages of observables of the subsystems.
 As the system's state, initialized in a pure one, moves towards thermal equilibrium, its entanglement entropy starts to grow.
-The growth of entanglement entropy with respect to time and size of the subsystems has been studied in \cite{kaufman}.
-Later, using standard quasiparticle picture the entanglement dynamics in the space-time scaling limit has been studied\cite{alba}.
+The growth of entanglement entropy with respect to time and size of the subsystems has been studied in \cite{doi:10.1126/science.aaf6725}.
+Later, using standard quasiparticle picture the entanglement dynamics in the space-time scaling limit has been studied\cite{doi:10.1073/pnas.1703516114}.
+However, the mere presence of entanglement does not guarantee the thermalization of arbitrary isolated many-body quantum system.
+For example, in the case of the integrable XXZ spin chain model, ETH does not apply but entanglement develops from time evolution.
+Another example includes systems exhibiting many-body localization (MBL) where thermalization does not occur but each eigenstate displays area-law entanglement\cite{RevModPhys.91.021001}.